 IPSec is not open source and there are rumors that the protocol has been compromised by the NSA as part of their mass surveillance.
 It probably doesn't matter to most people, but it would have been nice if only open source encryption had been used.

-Despite using IPsec on iOS devices, Norton gets Secure VPN almost top notch for safety, as it does not matter to “ordinary people” - to whom these reviews are aimed.
+Despite using IPsec on iOS devices, get Norton Secure VPN almost top marks for safety, as for “ordinary people” - as these reviews are aimed at - it does not matter.

 Security: 9 / 10